 These spice-flavored cut-out cookies are creatively assembled to resemble the blades on a windmill in Holland.

-Combine brown sugar and butter in large bowl.
+Combine brown sugar and butter in another bowl.
 Beat at medium speed, scraping bowl often, until creamy.
-Reduce speed to low; add sour cream mixture.
-Beat until well mixed.
+Add sour cream mixture; beat at low speed until well mixed.
 Add flour mixture; continue beating until well mixed.

-For each cookie, place 4 triangles (overlapping tips in middle) onto ungreased cookie sheets.
+Place 4 triangles (overlapping tips in middle) onto ungreased cookie sheets.
 Place sliced almonds in center, pressing down lightly.
 Repeat with remaining triangles.
-Bake for 7 to 11 minutes or until set.
-Let cool 2 minutes on cookie sheets; remove to wire cooling rack.
+Bake 7-11 minutes or until set.
+Let cool 2 minutes on cookie sheets; remove to cooling rack.
 Repeat with remaining dough.